hansbogaards/gLV_microbiome/README.md

 Date <- Sys.time() %>% format( ., format="Date %d-%m-%Y_Time %H.%M" )

 # Choose the number of simulations
-# In the paper, 1000 simulations were used, here we chose less simulations, by means of giving an example, because it is more time efficient
+# In the paper, 1000 simulations were used, here we have less simulations, by means of giving an example, because it is more time efficient
 n.simulations = 25

 # Size of the population / total number of species